 - Rollover IRA

 - UTMA and UGMA accounts (for tax-advantaged gifting to minors)

 - Specialty accounts, including individual trusts, business accounts, and pension accounts

 - Managed portfolios (for hands-off investors)

 Review IRS guidance and speak with your tax professional for situation-specific information about tax-advantaged account contributions, withdrawals, penalties, and other important things to know before opening an account.

-All TD Ameritrade account holders have access to four distinct platforms that carry no platform charges or hidden fees (though the two mobile trading platforms are similar):
+All TD Ameritrade account holders have access to four distinct platforms that carry no platform charges or hidden fees (though the two iOS and Android-compatible mobile trading platforms have many features in common):

 - Web Platform.
 TD Ameritrade’s desktop trading platform features stock screeners, event calendars, watchlists, and tax reporting, giving it a familiar feel to anyone who’s traded through a discount online brokerage before.
 But it does have some TD-exclusive curveballs, including SnapTicket, a sort of portable stock listing that displays details of individual equities at a glance, and a social signals tool that measures real-time changes in stock-specific social sentiment through a Twitter API.
 The Web platform is most appropriate for occasional DIYers (folks who rarely make more than a few trades per week).

 - Thinkorswim.
 TD built the Thinkorswim platform for sophisticated, high-frequency traders who need powerful analytics and charting capabilities.
 Unlike the web platform, Thinkorswim is best for active traders, day traders, and devoted hobbyists with the means and inclination to spend much of the workday in front of a trading terminal.
 TD Ameritrade has a helpful primer on Thinkorswim if you want to know more.